psychemedia/pentrich-uprising/tellings/40_last-of-the-luddites.md

   - courier.md
   - derby_mercury.md

-A couple of luddites acquitted at Nottingham assizes, but protest and abuse at judge.
-In leicester, citizens turned out and presented with sticks to protect judge; towle et al. et al were let off but towle sentenced to death (shooting of one of people attacked); anecdotes on towle disclosures to policemen sealed his fate.
+A couple of Luddites acquitted at Nottingham assizes, but protest and abuse at judge.
+In Leicester, citizens turned out and presented with sticks to protect judge; towle et al. et al were let off but towle sentenced to death (shooting of one of people attacked); anecdotes on towle disclosures to policemen sealed his fate.